Woman brutally thrashed with sticks in Delhi, 2 held | english.lokmat.com

 New Delhi, Dec 1 A woman and her daughter were brutally assaulted by four people, including two women, ...

-Both the accused were then produced before a local court which sent them to police custody.
-"They are currently lodged at Tihar jail," the sources said.
+Both the accused, identified as Neha, 20, and Megha, 20, were then produced before a local Court which sent them to police custody.
+"They are currently lodged at Tihar jail," the source said.

+As per the FIR, the complainant woman alleged that the accused also took her gold chain, a ring and also molested her.
+The FIR was lodged under sections 323, 341, 354, 506, 509, and 34 of the Indian Penal Code.
 The entire act, caught on a CCTV camera, went viral on Wednesday.

 "The mother-daughter duo has been accused of filing fake cases to extort money from the people.
 However, there is no official confirmation on that," the sources said, adding they also have three cases against them.